NessJade96/WebAPI-code-quiz/README.md

 the player can then choose to save their score and input their initials. create a text field to help with this this will save on the local storage and does not get wiped if they refresh the page.
 There will be a button after submitting your highscore to 'go back' and take the quiz again.
+Need to make the correct/incorrect disappear when onto the highscores page.

 View Highscores in the top left corner will take you to a page of all the locally stored high scores (showing initials and timer scores).